Let’s Have Fun with Dog Agility at the Park

 Avoiding injuries

 Agility training involves physical exertion and jumping, which can sometimes lead to injuries.
 Make sure that the equipment you use is appropriate for your dog's size and breed to minimize the risk of accidents.
-Allow your dog to progress at their own pace, gradually increasing the difficulty level of the obstacles.
+Allow your dog to at their own pace, gradually increasing the difficulty level of the obstacles.
 Avoid repetitive or excessive jumping to prevent strain on your dog's joints.
 If you notice any signs of discomfort or pain during training, consult with your veterinarian.

 Supervision and control